SixArm/unix-system-version-information/README.md

     ProductVersion:    10.12
     BuildVersion:      16A304a

-Goals:
+## Goals

+This script has three goals:

   * Print the OS name, version, build, and related information.

-  * Work cross platform, to handle all flavors of Unix.
+  * Run reliably cross platform, to work well on all flavors of Unix.

   * Print information that may be useful for diagnostics and debugging.